 "Old School" GPS

-With 40,000 former residents in our midst, roughly the same population as our state capital of Annapolis, I do pass countless grave sites without a thought, as their names are nothing more than “names in stone.”
+With over 40,000 former residents in our midst, roughly the same population as our state capital of Annapolis, I do pass countless grave sites without a thought, as their names are nothing more than “names in stone.”
 However, as I have found through my research and writings, they are much more than that.
 Grave markers, monuments, and tombstones are tributes to, and representations of, past lives.
 Each provides a tangible connection to the deceased.

 From a religious perspective, I’ve been taught that the spirit of our loved ones will always be with us, and are “watching from above.”
 However, these works in granite and marble are tangible, standing as a tribute to a life once lived, be it spectacular, tragic or common.
 Gravestones can bring a sense of reality and closure for some people.
 For others, they serve to keep the memory of that person eternal.
 These "stones" stand proof that a life was once lived, and associate it with a tangible geographical location within a large cemetery or memorial park, church graveyard or family burial ground on an ancestral farm or plantation.
 This is a lasting footprint.